A Kinder, Gentler IRS

 Replacement IRS Letter

 If you've lost your Letter of Determination (tax exemption) or need a new one, download and print Form 4506a and fax it to 855-204-6184.
-It may take them 6-12 weeks to respond.
+It may take them 6 months to respond, unfortunately.

 Be sure to enclose a copy of your amendment (changing your corporate name) STAMPED by the Secretary of State.